yinxiangshi/SMAPI/docs/technical/mod-package.md

 To do that:

-1. Get the full path containing the Stardew Valley executable.
+1. Get the full folder path containing the Stardew Valley executable.
 2. See [_configure_](#configure) to add this property:
    ```xml
    <PropertyGroup>